 Geoffrey R Owens, Ph.D.

 Geoffrey Owens is a Professor of Sociocultural Anthropology in the Department of Sociology/Anthropology.
-He was also Lead Editor of Semiotics: The Yearbook of the Semiotic Society of America from 2017 to 2021.
+He is currently associate editor of The American Journal of Semiotics, and was also Lead Editor of Semiotics: The Yearbook of the Semiotic Society of America from 2017 to 2021.
 He received his Ph.D. degree from the University of Wisconsin-Madison.
 His areas of specialization include Tanzania, East Africa Swahili culture, History and Anthropology, political economy, oral traditions, suburbanization and semiotics.

 Education History